bradtraversy/notion-video-schedule/README.md

 # Notion API Video Schedule

-This is part of a YouTube tutorial using the Notion API
+This is part of a YouTube tutorial using the Notion API to fetch scheduled YouTube videos from notion and display in a webpage

 ## Notion Setup